edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

   <figcaption>Demonstration of image map.</figcaption>
 </figure>

 The site contains 4 more broken server-side image maps.
 I replaced all of these with client-side image maps in the restored version.
-For [one page](https://ziklies.home.xs4all.nl/start.html) the corresponding image map from the ZIP file contained some odd errors, so here I took the liberty of using the image map of the page's [English-language counterpart](https://ziklies.home.xs4all.nl/e-start.html), and then updated all links accordingly.
+For [one page](https://ziklies.home.xs4all.nl/start.html) the corresponding image map from the ZIP file contained some odd errors, so here I took the image map of the page's [English-language counterpart](https://ziklies.home.xs4all.nl/e-start.html), and then updated all links accordingly.
 After these changes the image map navigation is fully functional again.

-## Links to old website domain

-Like all XS4ALL homepages, Liesbet's Virtual Home was originally hosted as a directory under XS4ALL's root domain (<http://www.xs4all.nl/~ziklies/>).
-At some point XS4ALL gave its customers their own sub-domain (in this case the current address at <https://ziklies.home.xs4all.nl/>), and redirected any URLs pointing to the "old" location to this sub-domain.
-Internally, Liesbet's Virtual Home uses a mixture of relative URLs and absolute ones that still use the old location.
-This causes several issues if the site is hosted locally on a web server.
-Although it may be possible to remedy these issues using some clever server configuration, I couldn't quite get this working.
-I ended up writing a [simple Bash script](https://github.com/KBNLresearch/xs4all-resources/blob/master/scripts/rewriteurls.sh) that replaces all references to the "old" location with relative links (which always work, irrespective of the domain).
-This had an unintentional side-effect for the [statistics page](https://ziklies.home.xs4all.nl/statistics.html), so I subsequently undid the change for this single page (which can be done with 1 single Git command).

 ## Interactive bedroom mirror

 The [bedroom](https://ziklies.home.xs4all.nl/slaapk/e-slaap1.html) of Liesbet's Virtual Home features an "interactive mirror".
 It is a web form where the visitor can select combinations of clothing, hairstyle and earrings.
 After clicking on the "have a look into the mirror" button, the selected combination is shown as an image[^3].
 However, as the underlying scripts are missing from the live site, it now gives a [Page Not Found](https://en.wikipedia.org/wiki/HTTP_404) error.
 As with the image maps before, the missing (Perl) scripts could be recovered from the ZIP file provided by Zikkenheimer.
 I added these to a (newly created) "cgi-bin" directory.
 I also had to make the scripts executable[^5], and adjust their [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) strings to a valid interpreter location on my local machine (which, in my case, was different from the location used by the original web server).
-In addition, an inspection of the scripts showed them to rely on a set of 21 GIF images that were not included in the crawl.
-Again, I used the local ZIP file to fill this gap[^4].

 The main challenge was then to make the scripts play nicely with a web server.
 This is beyond the scope of this post, but I created an [Apache setup notes](https://github.com/KBNLresearch/xs4all-resources/blob/master/doc/liesbets-atelier-apache-notes.md) document that describes how I made this all work with a local instance of the Apache web server.
 Amazingly, the script, which is nearly 25 years old, still works perfectly with a modern version of Perl (here Perl 5).
 The following video gives a brief glimpse of the restored interactive mirror: